chaoss/wg-evolution/metrics/Issues_Closed.md

 **Aggregators:**
 * Count.
 Total number of active issues during the period.
+* Ratio.
+Ratio of active issues over total number of issues during that period.

 **Parameters:**
 * Period of time.
-Start and finish date of the period.
+Start and finish date of the period during which issues are considered.
 Default: forever.
-    Period during which issues are considered.

 * Criteria for source code.
 Algorithm.
 Default: all issues are related to source code.
-    If we are focused on source code, we need a criteria for deciding whether an issues is related to the source code or not.
+    If we focus on source code, we need a criterion for deciding whether an issue is related to the source code or not.
     All issues could be included in the metric by altering the default.

 * Reopen as new.
 Boolean, defining whether reopened issues are considered